zalando/skipper/docs/kubernetes/routegroups.md

 ### Ingress with multiple hosts, and different routing

-For those cases when using multiple hostnames in the same ingress with different rules, we need to apply a workaround for the equivalent route group spec.
+For those cases when using multiple hostnames in the same ingress with different rules, we need to apply a small workaround for the equivalent route group spec.
 Ingress:

 ```yaml
 apiVersion: extensions/v1beta1